-To enroll online, you must have a valid student identification number.
-You will also need an active Ryerson Online Identity and password.
+To enroll online, you must have a valid Ryerson student identification number.
+You will need an active Ryerson Online Identity and password.
 If you have a student email account at Ryerson University, then you have a Ryerson Online Identity and password.
+If you are a new student and need a Ryerson Student ID, see Request a Student ID (see page 10).
 If you can't remember your password, visit my.ryerson.ca, click "Can't login?" and then "Students" to reset your password.
 You will also need a valid Visa, MasterCard, or American Express to pay the total course fees.